vanderlee/PHPSwaggerGen/README.md

 See the chapter on  **Parameter definitions** for a detailed description of all the possible definition formats.

+### `id`` *`name`*
+Set an operation id for this operation.

+`name`  The ID name must be uniue among all operations in the document.
+If you specify an ID that has already been set, an exception will be thrown.

 ### `path`` *`definition name [description ...]`* &rArr; Parameter
 Add a new path Parameter to this operation.